Go directly to product information

 The semi-wild Banasura pepper is the absolute top pepper from the Malabar coastal strip.
 It grows in the Western Ghats, in the Wayanad valley.
 Banasura pepper is a mild, hot pepper, partly due to the exceptional size of the berry.

-In the Wayanad Valley, this authentic variety of pepper grows against the naturally occurring trees.
-The area is known for the Periyar Tiger Reserve, and is part of the UNESCO-protected Cardamom Hills.
+In the Wayanad valley grows this authentic pepper variety against the naturally present trees.
+The area is known for the Periyar Tiger Reserve, and is part of the Cardamom Hills protected by UNESCO.
 The main crops in the Wayanad Valley are coffee, cocoa and cardamom, and the local black pepper.
 Banasura pepper is semi-wild, the lianas grow against the trees in the forest, near the villages.
-The pepper plants are traditionally fertilized with cow manure and neem leaves (Azadirachta indica), a 'natural pesticide'.
-Of course no chemical pesticides are used.
+The pepper plants are fertilized in the traditional way with cow dung and Neem leaves (Azadirachta indica), a 'natural pesticide'.
+Of course, no chemical pesticides are used.

-The plants grow to a height of 12 meters, which is very exceptional for a pepper.
+The plants grow up to 12 meters high, which is very unusual for a pepper.
 The pepper in Wayanad is a landrace, crossed from the Karimunda and Panniyur varieties.
-In this special setting of the valley, the pepper plant has the opportunity to grow into full, starchy berries longer than usual.
+In this special setting of the valley, the pepper plant is given the opportunity to grow longer than usual into full, starchy berries.
 This produces a pepper that is deep red to deep brown, and not black.
-The scent is reminiscent of sandalwood.
-The pepper has been under Indian Geographical Protection since 2006.
+The smell is reminiscent of sandalwood.
+The pepper has been under the Indian Geographical Protection since 2006.

 Our Banasura pepper is a Tellicherry - collective name for large pepper berries from the Malabar region - of the TGEB type (Tellicherry Garbled Extra Bold), with a grain size of 4.25 mm or larger.
-The pepper comes from Pulpally and is grown organically, just like the coffee and cocoa on the plantation.
+The pepper comes from Pulpally, and is grown organically, just like the coffee and cocoa on the plantation.
 The harvest takes place at the end of winter and the beginning of summer, at the end of March.
-The unique growth habit makes harvesting, which is done entirely manually, time-consuming.
+The unique growth habit makes the harvest, which is done entirely by hand, time-consuming.
 Our pepper is also dried in special rooms and not in the sun, which means that the already exceptional aromas are even better preserved.

 Why not organic?

-In order to be able to supply this sustainably grown pepper under the organic label, we will have to be certified as a packer/producer of the pepper.
+In order to be able to supply this sustainably grown pepper under the label of organic, we as a packer/producer of the pepper will have to be certified.
 We are not.
-Although we process and store organic products and products from regular cultivation strictly separately, we are not (yet) allowed to use the organic label.
+Although we process and store the organic products and products from regular cultivation strictly separately, we are not (yet) allowed to use the label of organic.
 This pepper grows in the wild.

 This particularly tasty black pepper is very suitable for general use.